 Temporomandibular joint and muscle disorders (TMJ disorders) are fairly common and can manifest in various ways.
 There are two temporomandibular joints in your body – one on each side of your head, located in front of your ears.
-TMJ, as a condition, develops when there is a problem with these joints as they connect the jawbone to the skull, or there are problems with the muscles responsible for chewing.
-As a TMJ dentist, we find that many people suffer from the condition without knowing that they have it and are, therefore, unable to seek treatment.
-As a result, we recommend that if you notice any of the symptoms, you call our office to schedule an examination to ascertain whether you do indeed have TMJ.
+TMJ dysfunction develops when there is a problem with these joints.
+As a TMJ dentist, we find that many people who suffer from this condition don’t even know they have it.
+As a result, they are unable to seek the correct type of treatment.
+We recommend that if you notice any of the symptoms listed below, to call our office and schedule an examination to determine whether you have TMJ dysfunction.

 Symptoms of TMJ

 TMJ disorder will often manifest itself in ways that appear to be unconnected to the jaw.
-This may include severe headaches or ear, neck, and face pain.
-While many people attribute these symptoms to stress or issues with their spine, they are often a result of this condition and can be easily rectified.
+This may include severe headaches (migraines), ear, neck, and/or face pain.
+While many people attribute these symptoms to stress or issues with their spine, they are often a result of TMJ dysfunction and can be easily rectified.
 Other more obvious symptoms include difficulty chewing or biting down, a popping or clicking sound when opening and closing the jaw, and jaw pain.
 In some cases, TMJ becomes so bad that a person can’t even open their mouth.
-This is extreme, and there are almost always signs along the way.
-By the time people reach this point they have typically been experiencing discomfort in the mornings or throughout the day, difficulty chewing, and a lack of mobility with their jaw in general.
-As a TMJ dentist near you, we treat patients that have this condition and recommend coming in at the first sign of irritation so that you can begin treatment before it becomes severe.
+This is extreme, but TMJ dysfunction usually gets worse over time if not treated.
+As a TMJ dentist near you, we treat patients that have this condition and recommend coming in at the first sign of discomfort so that you can begin treatment before it becomes more severe.

-Check out what others are saying about our TMJ dental services on Yelp: TMJ Dentist Huntington Beach.
+Check out what others are saying about our TMJ dental services: